CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/인간컴퓨터상호작용/250514-conceptual_frameworks.md

 ## Metaphors Caveats

 - Too limited: The metaphor restricts interface possibility
-- Too powerful: The metaphor makes believe that the system can do things it can’t
+- Too powerful: The metaphor makes believe that the system can do things it can't
 - Too literal or cute: Overly detailed metaphors can be tedious, confusing, or gimmicky
-- Mismatched: The metaphor doesn’t align with the task or user mental model, leading to confusion
+- Mismatched: The metaphor doesn't align with the task or user mental model, leading to confusion
 - WYSIAYG (What You See Is All You Get): limits access to hidden or abstract capabilities, can discourage exploration beyond visible options